Almond Flour Blueberry Muffins that are simple to make, and ready to enjoy in less than thirty minutes.

 Almond Flour Blueberry Muffins Ingredients

 Almond Flour - The main ingredient in these almond flour blueberry muffins.
-Almond flour helps to keep these muffins tender but also filling.
+Blanched almond flour helps to keep these muffins tender but also filling.
+I prefer almond flour over almond meal in this recipe, as it is finer and preferred for baking.

-Baking Powder - The help these muffins rise.
+Baking Powder - This help the almond flour muffins rise.

 Salt - To balance out the other flavors.